-Owning a Victorian property – one that needs a lot of TLC – is up there on a most renovators wishlists.
+Owning a Victorian property – one that needs a lot of TLC – is up there on most renovators’ wishlists.
 And can you blame them?
-With ample character, high ceilings, and period features, they are full of charm and personality.
-And, if they’ve not been touched in decades – the potential of doing a Victorian terrace kitchen extension is incredibly tempting.
+With ample character, high ceilings, and period features, they’re full of charm and personality.
+And, if they’ve not been touched in decades, the potential of doing Victorian terrace kitchen extensions is incredibly tempting.

-Before we look at some ah-mazing projects, how about a little history lesson?
+Before we look at some ah-mazing Victorian terrace kitchen extensions, how about a little history lesson?
 Victorian homes were built between the mid 1800s-1901 during the reign of Queen Victoria I.

 Between this period, land and factory owners would build properties for their workers.
 These houses were cheap, with around two to four rooms, with no water – and certainly no toilet.
 (This is why you often see downstairs bathrooms connected to kitchens, added on when plumbing became more readily accessible.)

 However, homes for the middle and upper classes built during this era were not only bigger, but better.
 They included all the bells and whistles – including flushing toilets, gas lighting, and decorative features such as cornice and geometric tiled hallways.